jess-daniel/budget-blocks-be/README.md

 - PLAID_PRODUCTS - The products that we want to generate data from through the [Plaid API](https://plaid.com/)
 - PLAID_COUNTRY_CODES - A list of country codes where [Plaid API](https://plaid.com/) will work from
 - PLAID_ENV - Environment being used for [Plaid API](https://plaid.com/) IE: Sandbox, Development, Production
+- ISSUER -  URL that is used for verification with [Okta](https://www.okta.com/)
+- CLIENT_ID - ID assigned to each user/team that is needed for verification with [Okta](https://www.okta.com/)
-- PG_PASSWORD - Secret password that belongs to each developer using PG.
+- PG_PASSWORD - Secret password that belongs to each developer using [PostgreSQL](https://www.postgresql.org/)

 ## Contributing